 Like most people I've always enjoyed food although didn't really appreciate its therapeutic value until I had a family and started thinking about the quality of what my children were eating and how this affected them.

-Also, seeing people I knew battle with chronic illness and not really having any resolution, inspired me to seek out a different approach to health.
-My interest in food and nutrition grew and it was a revelation to me that changes in diet and lifestyle can have such a huge impact on how we look, think and feel.
+What really impacted on me was seeing family members battle with chronic illness and not really having any resolution.
+I saw them lose control of their health, take an ever-growing list of medications and their health gradually declining.
+This inspired me to seek out a different approach to health - I knew there had to be something better than this.
+My interest in food and nutrition grew and it was a revelation to me that changes in diet and lifestyle could have such a huge impact on how we look, think and feel.

 Learning about diet and nutrition became an all-consuming passion of mine and I decided to give up working in primary education in order to pursue a career as a nutritional therapist.
 I studied at the renowned NCA college in York on an intensive Masters level course with a focus on gaining experience in the college Nutrition Clinic.